MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

 >  If the outbound item ledger entry is valued by average cost, then the applied inbound item ledger entry is not the unique cost source.
 It merely plays a part in the calculation of the average cost of the period.

 ### <a name="cost-application"></a>Cost Application
 Cost applications are only created for inbound transactions where the **Appl.-from Item Entry** field is filled to provide a fixed application.
 This typically happens in connection with a sales credit memo or an undo shipment scenario.
-The cost application ensures that the item re-enters inventory with the same cost as when it was shipped.
+The cost application ensures that the item re-enters stock with the same cost as when it was shipped.

 The following diagram shows how cost applications are made.